hekmon/rclonemount/README.md

 #### Command section

-Used to configuration not rclone directly but the command line in particular.
+Used to configure not rclone directly but the command line in particular.

 - `SOURCE` reference the rclone backend you want to mount (it must exist in the corresponding `.conf` file, here `example.conf`)
 - `DESTINATION` is the mount point.
 It must be a valid directory path and the `rclonemount` user (or group) must be have the right permission ont it and its parent directory.